 Map Adoption Process

 Federal Emergency Management Agency (FEMA) Region 2 and the New Jersey Department of Environmental Protection (DEP) hosted a virtual meeting on the Flood Insurance Study and Flood Insurance Rate Map update for 36 of the 39 jurisdictions in Morris County for Community Officials.
-They estimate the partial countywide flood maps will become effective in June 2022, following a Letter of Final Determination (LFD) in December 2021.
+The FEMA partial countywide update and NJDEP partial map revision (PMR) projects will be combined and have a tentative preliminary issuance date in late 2024.

 For additional information on the Partial Countywide Map adoption process see the FEMA fact sheet(PDF, 158KB).

 Scientific Resolution Panel (SRP) municipalities maps are on a separate track than these 36 municipalities.
 FEMA is currently in the process of generating new flood maps for those three (3) municipalities (Lincoln Park, Montville and Pequannock).
-FEMA has a tentative date of the end of 2022 for release of preliminary firms (SRP Revised Preliminary Maps) for these municipalities.
+FEMA has released the preliminary FIRMs (SRP Revised Preliminary Maps) for these municipalities.
+The maps and data can be found here: hazards.fema.gov/femaportal/prelimdownload.
+Please refer to the below projected timeline for information on the status of the data.
+An estimated effective date will be late 2024.

 FEMA’S map adoption process typically takes between 18-24 months.
 Please review FEMA’s brochure, "Map Adoption Process,"(PDF, 3MB) for more details.